 If no pen is inserted, the pen mechanism may be in the up or down position and does not affect how Pro-Bot operates.

-Pro-Bot is highly adaptable and may be customized for different environments and situations.
+Pro-Bot is highly adaptable and can be customized for different environments and situations.

-Pro-Bot offers up to 32 sub-procedures that can be developed by the user.
-Each sub-procedure can hold a set of commands which are executed when that sub-procedure is called by the Main program.
+Pro-Bot offers up to 32 subprocedures that the user can develop.
+Each subprocedure can hold a set of commands that are executed when that subprocedure is called by the Main program.
 A set of commonly used tools in Pro-Bot programs can be developed and stored in Pro-Bot’s memory so that they are available whenever Pro-Bot is in use.
-This lets you develop your own customized toolbox for Pro-Bot which is available whenever you need it.
+This lets you develop your own customized toolbox for Pro-Bot, which is available whenever you need it.

-Pro-Bot comes with a set of decals with which the robot can be decorated.
-From numbers to wheel designs, the decals can be applied to Pro-Bot for a customized look.
+Pro-Bot comes with a set of decals you can use to decorate the robot.
+From numbers to wheel designs, the decals can be applied to give Pro-Bot a customized look.

 Attaching K’Nex Constructions

-Pro-Bot comes with hexagonal slots to which standard K’Nex building set parts may be attached.
-This allows use of Pro-Bot as a mobile platform for constructions made with K’Nex parts.
+Pro-Bot comes with hexagonal slots that allow standard K’Nex building set parts to be attached.
+With this feature, Pro-Bot can become a mobile platform for constructions made with K’Nex parts.
 There are four K’Nex connecting slots on Pro-Bot, one each above each wheel well.
 For more information about K’Nex construction kits, visit www.knex.com.